apimatic/apimatic-js-runtime/packages/pagination/README.md

-# APIMatic Paginator Libary for JavaScript
+# APIMatic pagination Libary for JavaScript

 > This library is currently in preview.